Skip to contents

 • verbose = FALSE: emit progress messages.

-How missingness and extremes are handled
+How missingness is handled

 • Missing 25(OH)D follows na_action; omit shrinks the output; error aborts.